 5. Get personal.

 If you’ve collected any amount of data on your subscriber list, you probably have folks’ first names.
 If that’s the case, use ’em!
 Drawing readers in by addressing them by name is a perfect opportunity to level-up your email newsletter and get readers invested in your content right off the bat.
 Even a little personalization goes a long way.
-The email above from Finimize actually does this well.
+Many newsletter design examples, like the email above from Finimize, do this well.

 But, if you don’t have names, you can still create a personal tone in your email with your greeting and sign-off.
 This is particularly important for brands where there’s a single figurehead at the helm.
 Take, for instance, Austin Kleon’s weekly newsletter: